unisonweb/website/src/compare-lang/unison-for-java-devs.md

 <div class="side-by-side"><div>

 There are no interfaces for collections in Unison.
-Our standard library provides a variety of distinct collection types, like `List`, `Set`, and `Map`, and more specialized collections like `NonEmptyList` and `NatMap`.
+Our standard library provides a variety of distinct collection types, like `List`, `Set`, and `Map`.

 ```unison
 aList : List Nat